Sick and Tired (Anastacia song): Music video

 The music video for "Sick and Tired", directed by Philipp Stölzl, was shot in Los Angeles on May 25, 2004.
-When the video begins, Anastacia is shown applying for a role and introduces herself as Sara Forest.
-Then she plays Holly in the film she is auditioning for.
 Throughout the video, Anastacia is performing the song in a small room with the band.
-The video is intercut with black-and-white scenes from the rehearsal on which their relationship is based.
-At first they fall in love, but after several dates, the boyfriend hits her, they split up and she wants him to leave.
+The video is intercut with black-and-white scenes of Anastacia as actress Sara Forest, who auditions for the role of Holly for an upcoming film, which revolves around a romantic relationship which soon turns abusive.
+Throughout the rehearsals, Sara forms a friendly rapport with her prospective co-stars.